 - Broad access to care management.
-Tailored Care Management will be available to all Tailored Plan members continuously throughout their enrollment, with limited exceptions, as detailed above - Dedicated care manager taking an integrated, whole-person approach.
+Tailored Care Management will be available to all Tailored Plan members continuously throughout their enrollment, with limited exceptions, as detailed above. - Dedicated care manager taking an integrated, whole-person approach.
 To the maximum extent possible, each Tailored Plan member will receive integrated, whole-person care management from a dedicated care manager with expertise and training in addressing

 &lt;sup>17 The Department distinguishes readiness review from pre-delegation auditing (for the purposes of NCQA health plan accreditation or for other purposes).
 The Department will prohibit Tailored Plans from conditioning AMH+ or CMA contracts upon pre-delegation audits or other monitoring activities that go beyond what is necessary to ensure that the provider organization has met the requirements in this manual for Tailored Care Management.
+The Department may adjust the annual required percentages at its discretion.